juandpinto/thesis-manuscript/source/12_methods.md

 Though this is a more systematic approach than that used to create many early frequency lists, it still depends on a subjective decision and the whim of the researcher.<!-- sources -->

-Rather than setting an arbitrary bar, the CHVL is sorted entirely by Gries' usage coefficient of dispersion (U~DP~).
+Rather than setting an arbitrary bar, the FDOSH is sorted entirely by Gries' usage coefficient of dispersion (U~DP~).
 This *modus operandi* ensures that the order of words itself—not just which words make it onto the list and which don't—is decided by a combination of both relevant measures: frequency and dispersion.
 This approach also has the added benefit of being entirely objective.

 Since we've already calculated the U~DP~ for each lemma, sorting the list is simple.